Grandma’s heartwarming teen breakfast club continues in honor of late grandson

 “Sam, his cousin Owen, and seven of their friends used to go to breakfast before school started on Wednesdays because Bishop DuBourg had a late start,” said Peggy Winckowski, also known as Grandma Peggy.

-She said, “One day, Crowe came home and said to me, ‘I told my friends that my grandma makes the best breakfast.'”
+“One day, Crowe came home and said to me, ‘I told my friends that my grandma makes the best breakfast,'” she said.

-Winckowski said, “I told Sam and Owen to bring their friends and I will make breakfast next Wednesday.
-When they were all leaving to go to school, they hugged me.”
+“I told Sam and Owen to bring their friends and I will make breakfast next Wednesday.
+When they were all leaving to go to school, they hugged me,” Winckowski said.

 She said the teens asked to come again next week.
 “So, a breakfast club was created and throughout the year and each week, it got a little larger.”